 I bet you knew this post was coming, amiright?

 I have been dubbed “The Freezer Queen” (a title I am honoured to hold) so I thought I should have a post that lives here on the blog as a point of reference.
-I’m sure there will be more tips that come to mind after I’ve published this so, as I think of things, I will come back and add them later!!
+I’m sure there will be more tips that come to mind after I’ve published this post on freezing foods so, as I think of things, I will come back and add them later!!

 Now, without further ado, let’s get started!